The Challenge: Our work life can be extremely stressful. We often blame ourselves.

 Lack of Love is Literally Killing Employees

-Most recently, Gallup’s research found that of the 70 percent of employees report not loving their job.
-The lion’s share claim a “boss from hell” for their discontent.
+Most recently, Gallup’s research found that 70 percent of employees report not loving their job.
+The lion’s share claims a “boss from hell” for their discontent.
 Consider this: 65 percent of respondents said a better boss would make them happier; only 35 percent said a pay raise would do the same.
 To many, it probably comes as little surprise that a good boss can affect your happiness.
 But did you know that a good boss is a matter of life and death?

-Swedish researchers from the Department of Public Health Sciences at the Karolinska Institute and the Stress Research Institute at Stockholm University collected data for over 3,000 employees.
+Swedish researchers from the Department of Public Health Sciences at the Karolinska Institute and the Stress Research Institute at Stockholm University collected data from over 3,000 employees.
 They gave the workers a battery of medical tests and a lengthy questionnaire to rate their bosses.
 They then amassed ten years of medical history on the subjects in order to assess the long-term effects their managers had on their health.

 Over the 10-year period, the employees who described their bosses as inconsiderate, aloof, and withdrawn had a 25 percent increased risk of heart attack.
 This was after controlling for education, income, smoking, exercise, BMI (Body Mass Index), blood fats, and diabetes.
 Sadly, the longer an employee worked for a bad boss, the more likely the worker was to have a heart attack.
 If they had worked for that manager for four years or more, their risk increased by a whopping 60 percent.
 And for those employees who reported liking their bosses?
 Their hearts fared better than average.
 They were 40 percent less likely to suffer heart attacks than the general population.